Absence of $D^4 R^4$ in M-Theory From ABJM: From ABJM to the 11d S-matrix

 \subsection{Deriving $B_4^4,B_6^6,B_4^6$}

-We can now plug these localization values into the two constraints \eqref{d4Fdm4} along with the integrated correlators \eqref{intResults} and \eqref{intResults6} to extract the coefficient $B_4^4$ and $B_6^6,B_4^6$, for the order $c_T^{-\frac53}$ and $c_T^{-\frac{19}{9}}$ Mellin amplitudes, respectively.
-For $c_T^{-\frac53}$, we find that both constraints are satisfied by the same value \es{R4final}{ B_4^4=\frac{1120}{3\pi^3k^{\frac23}}\,. } This matches the value previously derived in \cite{Chester:2018aca} using the 1d sector of ABJM$_{N,k}$, which was shown to recover the known coefficient of the $R^4$ term in 11d M-theory.
+We can now plug these localization values into the two constraints \eqref{d4Fdm4} and compare to \eqref{intResults} to extract the coefficient $B_4^4$ and $B_6^6,B_4^6$, for the order $c_T^{-\frac53}$ and $c_T^{-\frac{19}{9}}$ Mellin amplitudes, respectively.
+For $c_T^{-\frac53}$, we find that both constraints are satisfied by the same value \es{R4final}{ B_4^4=(6\pi)^{\frac13}\frac{1120}{3\pi^3k^{\frac23}}\,. } This matches the value previously derived in \cite{Chester:2018aca} using the 1d sector of ABJM$_{N,k}$, which was shown to recover the known coefficient of the $R^4$ term in 11d M-theory.
 This precise match is a very nontrivial check on our formalism.